SinbadTheSailor2005/Caesar-Cipher/README.md

 ```
-The Caesar cipher implementation supports decryption without given shifted value using **frequency analysis algorithm**.
-The tool considers letters *о* and *e* as the most frequent letter in Russian and Latin language correspondingly.
+- The Caesar cipher implementation supports decryption without given shifted value using **frequency analysis algorithm**.
+- The tool considers letters *о* and *e* as the most frequent letter in Russian and Latin language correspondingly.
 So, if the text is huge enough, algorithm could successfully decrypt message.

-The arithmetic evaluation algorithm utilize reverse polish notation.
+- The arithmetic evaluation algorithm utilize reverse polish notation.
 First, it convert given expression into polish notation.
 Then, it calculates the output.
 The algorithm obeys PEMDAS/BODMAS rules and supports the following operations:
  +-*/.
+## Assumptions
-All negative values should be in brackets (i.e. (-2)), except the cases  when negative number is located in the beginning of the expression or goes right after open bracket.
+- All negative values should be in brackets (i.e. (-2)), except the cases  when negative number is located in the beginning of the expression or goes right after open bracket.

+ ❌ 5 * -2

+ ✅ 5 * (-2)

+ ✅ - 2 + 3

+ ✅ (-2 * 3)

+- Multiplication sign should not be omitted before open brackets

+❌ 5 (4-3)

+✅ 5 * (4-3)
 ## How to Build

 Go to source root of the project